🍁TARIFFWARS.CA

 ⚖️ Legal Update

-Section 122 — CIT ruled 2-1 on May 7, 2026 that Section 122 tariffs are unlawful (State of Washington et al. v.
+Section 122 — Court of International Trade ruled 2-1 on May 7, 2026 that Section 122 tariffs are unlawful (Oregon v.
+United States / State of Washington et al. v.
 Trump) — majority held statute applies only to genuine balance-of-payments crises, not trade deficits.
-Relief limited to named plaintiffs; no universal injunction.
 Federal Circuit issued administrative stay May 12, 2026 — tariff collection continues pending appeal.
+Section 122 expires July 24, 2026 (150-day statutory limit) unless extended by Congress or replaced with Section 301 forced labor tariffs.

 ⚡ Estimated Cumulative Cost to Canadian Households